robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Internal control has consistently been found to be a predictor of happiness. (pg.
 155)

-Positive affect increases with age and negtive affect decreases, at least through early and middle adulthood.
-Mroczak and Kolanz (1998) found that increasse in positive affect held only for male introverts, while the decline in negative affect in women only held for those who were married. (pg.
+Positive affect increases with age and negative affect decreases, at least through early and middle adulthood.
+Mroczak and Kolanz (1998) found that increases in positive affect held only for male introverts, while the decline in negative affect in women only held for those who were married. (pg.
 160)

 A meta-analysis carried out by Wood et al. (1989) found that women were on average a little happier than men. (pg.
 161)

 # Religion

-The benefts of church may due to the social support it provides. (pg.
+The benefits of church may due to the social support it provides. (pg.
 167)

 Poloma and Pendleton (1991) found that peak experiences and prayer experience were the best predictors of well-being, especially existential well-being. (pg.
 167)

 Existential well-being is the aspect of SWB most influenced by religion (e.g. Charmberlain and Zika, 1988). (pg.
 167)

-Kirkpatrick (1992) suggested that teh relation with God via prayer, private devotions, and religious experiences, can be experienced in much the same way as relations with humans, and and can give similar benefits. (pg.
+Kirkpatrick (1992) suggested that the relation with God via prayer, private devotions, and religious experiences, can be experienced in much the same way as relations with humans, and and can give similar benefits. (pg.
 167)

 The effect of religiosity on subjective well-being is strongest for Black Americans. (pg.
 167)